ztoolson/programming_phoenix/personal_notes/part1/ch2_the_lay_of_the_land.md

   |> Plug.Session.call
   |> Hello.Router.call (this is where the request is then routed to a controller action)

+An endpoint == plug.
+Your application is just a series of plugs (functions) beginning with an endpoint and ending with a controller.

 The Router Flow
 ---------------

 made up of:
   1. Pipelines
   2. Route Table

+connection
+|> endpoint (functions for every request)
+|> router
+|> pipeline (connection goes through a named pipeline which will have common functions for each major type of request)
+|> controller (controller will fetch info from the model and render a template through a view)

+Follow the request for GET /hello

+connection               # Plug.Conn
+|> endpoint              # lib/hello/endpoint.ex
+|> browser               # web/router.ex
+|> HelloController.world # web/controllers/hello_controller.ex
+|> HelloVIew.render(     # web/views/hello_view.ex
+    "world.html")        #  web/templates/hello/world.html.eex

+> We’d encourage you instead to stop, and take a look at exactly what happens for each request, from top to bottom.